openenclave/openenclave-security/docs/GettingStartedDocs/best_practices_secure_enclaves.md

 ## Ensuring memory is where it should be

 Remember that the code we are focused on is running _inside_ of the enclave.
-The host caller invoked this function from _outside_ the enclave, passing in a pointer value, ostensibly to host memory containing well-formed data.
+The host caller invoked this function from _outside_ the enclave, passing in a pointer to host memory containing well-formed data (in the non-malicious case).
 But in the Open Enclave security model, the host caller is untrusted - we must treat untrusted input with caution.

 One important security check is to ensure that memory blocks are on the correct side of the security boundary.
 It's common for host applications to pass host memory blocks to the enclave, as is the case with this example code.